Next: Crash Tolerance API, Previous: Availability, Up: Crash Tolerance [Contents][Index]

 one.
 If the difference is greater than that, gdbm_latest_snapshot

-will return a special status code, GDBM_SNAPSHOT_SUSPICIOUS
+will return a special status code, GDBM_SNAPSHOT_SUSPICIOUS.

 If, during a recovery attempt, you get this status code, we recommend